FAQ

 Students who do not need an I-20 only need to complete the application on our website.
 They do not need to submit any documents.

-You can email, fax, or mail your supporting documents.
-Email is the quickest option.
+You can email documents to the ELI office or upload all supporting documents directly into your application.
 Please submit only original documents or scanned copies of the documents.
 We cannot accept photographs of documents.

 Email:eli@utah.edu